YilamuLafeier/yilamulafeier.github.io/essays/UIframeworks.md

 ---

 UI frameworks are an incredibly useful resource in web development.
 While not simple, these frameworks allow for far better control over the User Interface (UI).
 Having a clean UI is important-users would not want to run a software or website that feels clunky or has no UI elements.
 I was specifically able to experience Bootstrap 5 in my Software Engineering class.
-I found the Bootstrap allowed me to build sites without heavily relying on my own CSS stylesheet.
+I found the Bootstrap allowed me to build sites without heavily relying on my own CSS stylesheet. (still in progress)